 Building on top of the lightweight flow estimation, we demonstrate a general framework that integrates the flows for video enhancement.
 The framework consists of a common temporal alignment front-end and a task-specific back-end.
 The front-end temporally aligns a sequence of frames by warping and concatenating frames using the estimated flows; the back-end extracts task-specific features to synthesize high-quality videos.
 Different from prior works that specialize the temporal alignment module for a specific task, our unified temporal alignment module broadly applies to different enhancement tasks and, thus, empowers algorithm developers to focus energy on the task-specific back-end.

 We demonstrate our framework on a range of video enhancement tasks including super resolution, deblurring, and denoising on the widely-used KITTI dataset~\cite{Geiger2013kitti}.
 Across all tasks, our system has better enhancement quality than state-of-the-art algorithms measured in common metrics such as Peak Signal-to-Noise Ratio (PSNR) and Structure Similarity Index Measure (SSIM)~\cite{wang2004image}.
-Meanwhile, we improve the execution speed on all tasks by a factor of 19.4 on average (up to 187.4 times).
+Meanwhile, we improve the execution speed on all tasks by a factor of 8.4 on average (up to 187.4 times).
 The code will be open-sourced.